MayFu2025/unit1_project/README.md

 ```
 In the first line, I define the function obtain_data, which takes a string parameter name, and returns a list.
 In the second line, I use the csv module to open the user's csv file. mode='r' lets the program read the file.
 In the third line, each line of the csv file is stored in the variable transaction_database as a list.
 In the fourth line, an empty list is stored as the variable data.
 In the fifth line, I use a for loop to loop through each item in transaction_database.
 In the next line, as the data in the csv file are separated by commas, I use the strip function to remove the '\n' and then split the string by ','.
 I store each of the results in the three variables data, amount, and category.
 In the next line, I append a list containing data, amount, and category, to data.
 After the for loop has looped through every item in transaction_database, the function returns data.

 Then, I created two functions to validate user inputs.
+The firt ensures that the year the user wishes to check contains transaction data for the user.
 ```.py
 def validate_year(user: str, year: str)-> str:
     """Takes a str user input and checks if it is a valid year, and if the user's account exists in that year.
 Returns a str year.